 Investing for retirement is a subject we cover a lot here at Cabot Wealth.
 But what about investing after retirement, when you no longer have a steady paycheck or a company-supported 401(k) or IRA?
 That can be a bit scary if you don’t have a plan.

 The best time to buy an umbrella is before it starts to rain.
-So even though I’m not predicting a market crash anytime soon despite this bull market getting a bit long in the tooth, it’s still important for all investors to have a crash contingency plan in place—especially if you’re a retiree who depends partly on your investment income to cover living expenses.
+So even though I’m not predicting a major market crash anytime soon despite broad market volatility and a sell-off in hyper-growth stocks, it’s still important for all investors to have a crash contingency plan in place—especially if you’re a retiree who depends partly on your investment income to cover living expenses.

 If you’re investing after retirement, you need to ensure that that income will continue even during periods of major price declines.
 Most dividend stocks fit the bill, but take a hard look at any income-focused funds you hold.
 Are they just passing on dividend income, or are they generating income through some price-reliant strategy like covered calls or return of capital?
 You don’t necessarily need to sell these holdings now, but figure out if you can live without that income in the event of a market crash.
 If not, figure out how you’re going to replace it.